Chicago LPN Schools

 Founded in 1942, Morton College is a public school located ten miles from downtown Chicago in Cicero, Illinois.
 It offers various certificate and associate degree programs geared towards a broad range of careers including a practical nurse certificate.

-The LPN curriculum includes first-year courses covering nursing fundamentals, mental health, surgical nursing, pharmacology and family nursing.
-Once students have completed the required 43 credit hours, they earn the certificate and are eligible to sit for the NCLEX-PN.
-If a student progresses through this program, they may choose to pursue an Associate of Applied Science in Nursing and a career as a registered nurse.
+The LPN curriculum includes first-year courses covering nursing fundamentals, mental health, surgical nursing and family nursing.
+Once students have completed the required credit hours, they earn the degree and are eligible to sit for the NCLEX-Registered Nurse.

 City Colleges of Chicago - Wilbur Wright College

 One of the City Colleges of Chicago, Wilbur Wright College offers options for those who wish to advance their careers, transfer to universities or simply learn life skills.
 The college offers an advanced certificate degree program for those who wish to become LPNs.

 Through this 1-year program, students are instructed to perform basic care on patients under the supervision of a registered nurse or physician.
 The curriculum covers all courses required for students to take the NCLEX-PN.
 In addition to courses such as human physiology and nursing fundamentals, this 3-semester program includes classes in medical terminology and mathematics.
 Students are also required to complete clinical experiences.

 The LPN certificate can be achieved through satisfactory completion of 46 credit hours.
 Applicants must provide high school diploma or equivalent and official transcripts.
 They must also take placement tests and pre-admissions tests.